biswajit-debnath/Notes-/DB/SQL/readme.md

 `Select distinct length(DEPARTMENT) from Worker;`

+* **string_agg(Column::varchar,',')**   *//string aggregator can be found in aggregator funtion in postgres doc, it joins every value of the column in a row with the seperstor mentioned in second parameter*
+`Select distinct length(DEPARTMENT) from Worker;`

 * **concat(Column1,Column2)**   *//It return the joined string for column1 and column2 for every value*
 `Select CONCAT(FIRST_NAME, ' ', LAST_NAME) AS 'COMPLETE_NAME' from Worker;`